 In this chart, I begin with the classic A-B-C correction wave as the market declines and follow it up with the 1-2-3-4-5 impulse wave of the new Bull market that emerged from the ashes of the crash.

 The market then experienced another corrective A-B-C wave from September to November 2020.
 Still, it emerged again with the promise of massive government stimulus into a new 1-2-3-4-5 impulse wave supporting the major Bull market move.

-In the chart above, you can see that it really helps with plotting Elliott waves to use supporting indicators; I have used Cumulative Money Flow and Relative Strength Index to confirm the moves.
-In technical analysis, it is always a good practice to use a price-based indicator (RSI) with a price/volume indicator (OBV or CMF) to give you two different perspectives on the same chart.
+The chart above shows that it helps plot Elliott waves and uses supporting indicators; I have used Cumulative Money Flow and Relative Strength Index to confirm the moves.
+In technical analysis, using a price-based indicator like rate of change with a price/volume indicator (OBV or CMF) is always a good practice to give you two different perspectives on the same chart.

-By mapping a 9-day moving average (MA) on the RSI and CMF indicators we can see that when the indicators cross down or up through the MA we have a strong confirmation.
-This helps with recognizing a new wave pattern sooner, rather than retrospectively.
+By mapping a 9-day moving average (MA) on the RSI and CMF indicators, we can see that we have a strong confirmation when the indicators cross down or up through the MA.
+This helps with recognizing a new wave pattern sooner rather than retrospectively.